 Last Updated on July 27, 2022 by Mary Pressler

 How Can I Prepare My Home for a Blackout?

 Blackouts can affect any power system, disrupting homes and businesses.
 Adequate maintenance and planning minimize the risk of a power failure, but achieving 100% reliability is not possible.
 Also consider that blackouts are more likely during emergencies such as extreme weather.

 There are many options to equip your home for blackouts, ranging from simple devices such as flashlights, to more complex systems such as solar-powered home batteries.
-This article provides several recommendations to make your home more resilient.
+This article provides several recommendations to make your home more resilient during a blackout.

 Lighting Options for Electric Service Interruptions

 A reliable light source is one of the main priorities in blackouts, for the simple reason that any activity needs visibility.
 Also consider that moving around in the dark is more dangerous during emergencies; if you are injured, access to transportation and medical assistance may be limited.

 Candles and kerosene lamps are the traditional solution during blackouts, but they have one significant problem: combustion releases substances that are harmful for humans.

 - These substances can easily accumulate indoors, especially during a blackout, when ventilation systems have no power.

 - Carbon monoxide is especially dangerous – a concentration of just 1% causes loss of consciousness within minutes, and possibly death.